-There are details of the skills developed in each subject on the subject specific pages.
-These are being updated over the summer term by subject leaders in preparation for September 2019.
+There are details of the knowledge and skills developed in each subject on the subject specific pages.
+These are being updated over the autumn term by subject leaders in preparation for January 2020.

 This long term plan is revised on an annual basis by staff and the governing body to ensure that it remains relevant and responds to local and national events.
 It may also include themes and curriculum weeks linked to the school Improvement Plan.

-Each topic or unit of work is assessed by staff at the end .
+Each unit of learning is assessed by staff at the end .
 This assessment information is reported to parents at parents evenings and in the end of the school year in a written report.